 - Cardboard slit

-- Position in the class so the rainbow is on the screen.
+- Position projector in the class so the rainbow is on the screen.

-- Adjust the slit until a nice pattern is displayed.
+- Adjust the slit until a clear, easily visible spectrum is displayed.

 - Turn on the overhead projector.